The Almeroth Family

 Chapter 1 — The German roots: August Almeroth of Hesse

-My great-great-grandfather August Almeroth was born in May 1837 in Hesse, one of the German states two generations before there was a single Germany.
-He was born under a longer spelling of our name — Allmeroth, with two L's — the form still found today in its old heartland around Kassel, in northern Hesse.
+My great-great-grandfather August Almeroth was born in May 1837 in HesseHessen, one of the German states two generations before there was a single Germany.
+He was born under the older, longer spelling of our name, Allmeroth, with two L's — the form still found today in its heartland around Kassel, in northern Hesse.

-In 1867, at about thirty years old, August crossed the Atlantic.
-He was part of a broad wave of Germans who left Hesse and the surrounding states in those decades for land and work in America.
-The next year, 1868, he married Johanna "Hanna" Schmidt, who had been born in 1843 in Cassel (Kassel) — the same corner of Hesse he came from.
-Whether they knew each other in the old country or found each other among fellow immigrants, the marriage kept the family rooted, for one more generation, in the people of Hesse.
+In 1867, about thirty years old, August crossed the Atlantic in the broad wave of Germans leaving Hesse and the neighboring states for land and work in America.
+The next year, 1868, he married Johanna "Hanna" Schmidt — born 19 March 1843 in Cassel (Kassel), the same corner of Hesse he came from.
+They had reached America the same year, 1867; whether they knew each other in the old country or met among fellow immigrants, the marriage kept the family rooted, one more generation, in the people of Hesse.

-They settled in Laughery Township, Ripley County, Indiana — a heavily German, heavily Catholic and Lutheran farming county in the southeast of the state.
-By the 1880 census August and Johanna were established there with a full house of children.
-Seven in all, born between about 1868 and 1880:
+They settled in Laughery Township, Ripley County, Indiana — a heavily German, Catholic-and-Lutheran farming county in the southeast of the state — and by the 1880 census had a full house of seven children, born between about 1868 and 1880:

 • George (1868), Leonhard (1869), Peter James "Pete" (1872, Napoleon, Indiana) — my great-grandfather — John (1874), Anna (1875), Elizabeth (1876), and Martha (1880).

-The Irish side reaches me through my great-grandmother, Elizabeth Frances Dwyer — and back through it lie the oldest people I can name in the whole family.
+The Irish side reaches me through my great-grandmother, Elizabeth Frances Dwyer — and behind her stand two people who carried the family out of Ireland.

-It was Cornelius and Mary's son, John J. Dwyer — born in 1855, a child of the Famine years — who made the crossing.
-He left Ireland in the great post-Famine exodus and settled in Illinois.
-There he married Anna O'Malley (born 1860, also in Ireland), and on November 12, 1883, their daughter Elizabeth Frances Dwyer was born in Illinois — the first of this line to be born American.
+Which means their son John Joseph Dwyer — born 25 November 1855 in Ireland — most likely made the crossing as a child, not as a lone young immigrant.
+He grew up around Chicago, married Anna O'Malley (born 1856 in Ireland), and on 12 November 1884 their daughter Elizabeth Frances Dwyer was born in Illinois — the first of this line born American.

-The family scattered across the booming Midwest the way Irish families did: Anna died in Chicago in 1907; John lived on until 1923, dying in Gary, Indiana — the steel town just around the bottom of Lake Michigan.
+The family settled into the booming Midwest the way Irish-Catholic families did.
+Anna died in Chicago in 1907; John lived until 1923, dying in Gary, Indiana — the steel town at the bottom of Lake Michigan.
+Elizabeth would carry the Irish line into the German one in 1904 (the next chapter), and was buried, a devout Catholic, at All Saints Catholic Cemetery in Des Plaines.

 Chapter 3 — Two worlds meet: Chicago, 1904